-Employees of the businesses to be conducted by the Company after the separation and distribution (the "Company Business") are currently employed by the Company and such employees currently participate only in benefit plans and arrangements maintained by the Company (other than equity-based arrangements and certain executive compensation arrangements discussed below).
-Similarly, employees of the businesses to be conducted by YUM after the separation and distribution (the "YUM Business") are currently employed by YUM and such employees currently participate only in benefit plans and arrangements maintained by YUM.
+Employees of the businesses to be conducted by the Company or one of its subsidiaries after the separation and distribution (the "Company Business") are currently employed by the Company and such employees currently participate only in benefit plans and arrangements maintained by the Company (other than equity-based arrangements and certain executive compensation arrangements).
+Similarly, employees of the businesses to be conducted by YUM after the separation and distribution (the "YUM Business") are currently employed by YUM or one of its subsidiaries (other than the Company and its subsidiaries) and such employees currently participate only in benefit plans and arrangements maintained by YUM.
 It is anticipated that employees will remain employed by the same business before and after the separation and distribution.
-Based on the foregoing, the EMA generally provides that the Company will retain all liabilities relating to the employees and former employees of the Company Business and YUM will retain all liabilities relating to the employees of the YUM Business (other than equity-based arrangements and certain executive compensation arrangements discussed below).
+Based on the foregoing, the EMA generally provides that the Company will retain all liabilities relating to the employees and former employees of the YUM Business (other than equity-based arrangements and certain executive compensation arrangements discussed below).
 These liabilities include all liabilities relating to, arising out of or resulting from employment (or termination of employment) and all liabilities and obligations under and with respect to the employee benefit plans and arrangements that are maintained by the Company or YUM, as applicable, respectively.
-YUM, however, will retain limited liabilities accrued by

-Company employees under YUM benefit plans through the date of the separation and distribution, such as liabilities under qualified retirement plans and nonqualified deferred compensation plans prior to the separation and distribution.
+YUM, however, will retain limited liabilities accrued with respect to Company employees under YUM benefit plans through the date of the separation and distribution, such as liabilities under qualified retirement plans and nonqualified deferred compensation plans prior to the separation and distribution.

-Employees of the Company will not be eligible to participate in YUM benefit plans and arrangements for periods after the separation and distribution and employees of YUM will not be eligible to participate in Company benefit plans for periods after the separation and distribution.
+Employees of the Company and its subsidiaries will not be eligible to participate in YUM benefit plans and arrangements for periods after the separation and distribution and employees of YUM and its subsidiaries will not be eligible to participate in Company benefit plans for periods after the separation and distribution.